Biography of Thomas R. Sharp

 LOCOMOTIVE SHOPS, RALEIGH, N. C.

 June 20-25, 1862 Made journey from Richmond to Company Shops, N. C. and Raleigh, N. C. Apparently at this time he established repair shops for locomotives and cars at Raleigh, under orders of the Quarter Master General.
-He may have taken over the shop described in the 4/4/62 letter.

 NA, RR 4-4-62